Client Login

 But what are these allowances, and where can we save our money?

 Individual Savings Account (ISAs) are a useful wrapper within which to save surplus cash.
-ISAs come in many forms; cash, stocks-and-shares, lifetime and innovative finance and allow people to save money in a tax-free environment.
-The standard ISA annual allowance is £20,000 per tax year across all ISAs held, although a Lifetime ISA has it’s own annual limit of £4,000.
+ISAs come in many forms; for example, cash, stocks & shares, lifetime, flexi and innovative finance.
+Without getting into the features of each one, they all share a common objective of allowing people to save money in a tax-free environment.

-Alongside ISAs are Junior ISAs, which again can be cash or stocks-and-shares based and can be set up for under 18s.
-The annual limit on these is currently £9,000.
+Alongside ISAs are Junior ISAs, which again can be cash or stocks & shares based and can be set up for under 18s.
+The annual allowance on these is currently £9,000.

-Venture Capital Trusts (VCTs), Enterprise Investment Schemes (EISs) and Seed Enterprise Investment Schemes (SEISs) are alternative types of investments that give rise to a variety of tax advantages.
-The headline saving is income tax relief (30% of the amount invested for VCTs and EISs, 50% for SEISs) whilst there is also the potential for tax-free dividends and nil-rated capital gains dependant on the vehicle used.
+Alongside ISAs, Venture Capital Trusts (VCTs), Enterprise Investment Schemes (EISs), and Seed Enterprise Investment Schemes (SEISs) are alternative types of investments that continue to offer attractive tax reliefs for those willing to accept higher risk.
+The headline saving is income tax relief (30% of the amount invested for VCTs and EISs, 50% for SEISs) while there is also the potential for tax-free dividends and nil-rated capital gains dependant on the vehicle used.

 Maximum annual investments for these are as follows: